PhongTong/How-to-CAD-Siemens-NX/README.md

 **Objective:** In this session, we’ll move towards one of the most powerful features within CAD parametric softwares, which is that of making assemblies!
 Session 5’s goals include:
 * Learning how to make an assembly of multiple parts.
-* Learning how to make an exploded view of an assembly and subsequentially animating it.
+* Learning how to make an exploded view of an assembly.
 * Learning how to create an engineering drawing of a part and assembly (including exploded views).

 **Session Activity:** Using the tools learned on Session 5, we’ll design a variety of items, including: